-The nine months following this have been a whir of planning consents, drainage and infrastructure issues, equipment movement and set up of new premises in Quernmore.
-The team at Bowland Brewery, Paul Tunstall at JWPC, Simon Hodson the electrician, Nick Penrith at Shift**it, Alistair Fallon for the website and Andy Walmsley at Wash Design have all been fantastic in supporting us with our upgrade - assisting wherever they could, and we can't thank them all enough.
+The nine months following were a whir of planning consents, drainage and infrastructure issues, equipment movement and set up of new premises in Quernmore.
+The team at Bowland Brewery, Paul Tunstall at JWPC, Simon Hodson the electrician, Nick Penrith at Shift**it, Alastair Fallon for the website and Andy Walmsley at Wash Design have all been fantastic in supporting us with our upgrade - assisting wherever they could, and we can't thank them all enough.

-We are proud to be SIBA brewing members and are looking to help shape the future of craft brewing and drinking in this coutry.
+We are proud to be SIBA brewing members and are looking to help shape the future of craft brewing and drinking in this country.